eibarra0/awesome-opensees/README.md

 * [Getting Started Tutorial in Chinese](http://www.hanlindong.com/2017/opensees-bootstrap/) - A simple but powerful tutorial for brand new users. ![chinese][chinese]
 * [OpenSees Tutorials by Christian Slotboom](https://www.youtube.com/channel/UCA31vQmuRBOjjsHDFjxkelQ) - Youtube channel with getting started videos.
 * [Silvia's Brainery](https://www.silviasbrainery.com/) - Numerous Tcl and Python examples, videos, and tutorials.
 Also available at [Silvia's Brainery on YouTube](https://www.youtube.com/c/SilviasBrainery).
+* [A Practical Guide to OpenSees](https://worldscientific.com/worldscibooks/10.1142/11522#t=aboutBook) - Edited By: Quan Gu (Xiamen University, China) and Surong Huang (Xiamen University, China).
+An overview for new users, developed examples, general recommendations and guidance for operating with the source code.

 ## Blog and Community
 Personal blogs, communities or forums where you can find help.